 Overall, Stripe earned 4.28 out of 5 on my rubric, which lines up with actual user reviews on platforms like G2 (4.2 out of 5) and Capterra (4.6 out of 5).

 Its pricing is transparent and competitive (though slightly more expensive than Square), and it has a great range of online tools ideal for restaurant credit card processing, including top-rate fraud monitoring and chargeback support.
-It also offers customer 24/7 support — something Square lacks — but lost points for limited in-person tools and ease of use.
+It also offers customers 24/7 support — something Square lacks — but loses points for limited in-person tools and ease of use.

 Stripe, like Square, offers flat-rate payment processing and volume discounts for larger sales.
 However, Stripe’s rates are more complex than most on my list because it sometimes charges additional transaction fees for services instead of monthly fees.